-One week after their record-breaking debut on The Ed Sullivan Show, The Beatles made their second live appearance.
+One week after their record-breaking debut on The Ed Sullivan Show, The Beatles made their second live appearance on the show.

 A rehearsal took place at 2pm, which was filmed but not broadcast.

 The performance took place at The Beatles’ Miami hotel, the Deauville, from 8pm-9pm, in front of an audience of 2,600.
-CBS had given out 3,500, and police had to calm angry ticket holders who were denied entry.
+CBS had given out 3,500 passes, and police had to calm angry ticket holders who were denied entry.

 Remarkably, given the ratings success of their appearance on 9 February, The Beatles did not top the bill this time; Mitzi Gaynor was the headliner.
 Also on the bill was Myron Cohen, and boxers Joe Louis and Sonny Listen were both in the audience at the Deauville.